What is Prometheus

 Prometheus: Diving into the fire

-When I first started learning to use and set up Prometheus, I faced certain challenges that I don't want other users to see.
-One of them is the lack of documentation around the details around how Prometheus really works.
+When I first started learning to use and set up Prometheus, I faced certain challenges that I don’t want other users to see.
+One of them is the lack of documentation around the details of how Prometheus really works under the hood.

-• TSDB - The Prometheus time series database layer
+- TSDB: The time series database layer that powers storage and queries